microsoftgraph/microsoft-graph-docs/content/get-started/angular.md

 ## Call Microsoft Graph
 The app calls Microsoft Graph to get user information and to send an email on the user's behalf.
 These calls are initiated from the MainController in response to UI events.

-1. In graphHelper.js, replace *// Get the profile of the current use.* with the following code.
+1. In graphHelper.js, replace *// Get the profile of the current user* with the following code.
 This configures and sends the GET request to the */me* endpoint, and processes the response.

   ```
   // Get the profile of the current user.